-Do taxpayers want their state auditor to be removed from office by millionaires whose improper use of tax dollars she exposed?
+Do taxpayers want their state auditor removed from office by political consultants who are misleading voters through dark-money PACs?

 Do taxpayers want their state auditor removed by lawyers who force taxpayers to pay for frivolous political lawsuits?